Skip to navigation

 Rikitea bay from Mont Duff

-That night we expanded our social circle even further, with Joe and Janet from the Canadian sloop Tegan dropping by for a chat on the way to their boat; their visit soon extended into a couple of beers and a sampling of my mango cake, of which I was rather proud.
-Joe and Janet were to turn out to be excellent company during our Gambier stay, and told us lots about the other yachties in the harbour (there were six boats in total while we were there).
-It's never ceased to amaze me how the world of yachting is like an extended family, with people just striking up conversations with other yachts, and extending the warm hand of friendship to complete strangers for no other reason than them having a boat too.
-It's a very pleasant club, and makes a distant harbour feel like home in the space of a few days.
+That night we expanded our social circle even further by meeting some of the other yacht crews in the harbour (there were five other yachts in Rikitea harbour when we arrived).
+Joe and Janet from the Canadian sloop Tegan dropped by for a chat on the way to their boat; their visit soon extended into a couple of beers and a sampling of my freshly baked mango cake, of which I was rather proud.
+Joe and Janet were to turn out to be excellent company during our Gambier stay, and told us lots about the other yachties in the harbour.
+It never ceases to amaze me how the world of yachting is like an extended family, with people just striking up conversations with other yachts, and extending the warm hand of friendship to complete strangers for no other reason than the fact that they have a boat too.
+It's a very pleasant club, and it makes distant harbours feel like home in the space of a few days.

 Initial Exploration of Mangareva